-Once you have eliminated any roadblocks that might be preventing employees from providing feedback, you must decide on how to ask for and receive that information.
+Once you have eliminated any roadblocks that might be preventing employees from providing feedback, you must decide how to ask for and receive that information.
 This should be more than just a glorified comment card system – you need to actively solicit feedback.

 One way to do that is through employee surveys.
 These allow you to cast a wide net and solicit feedback from entire teams and departments at the same time.
 Surveys can be used to gather information about specific areas or broad topics.
 And, if you keep them anonymous, you will find that the feedback you receive is more accurate and actionable.